junh1024/junh1024-Documents/Audio/Surround/Headphones Guide.md

 There's also multi-driver headphones with several drivers in each ear cup for different speakers.
 I've tried 1 such product, and the difference from different directions wasn't particularly impressive.

 So I would say that virtualizing approach is better, although you might as well buy regular stereo headphones and use software like [Hesuvi](https://sourceforge.net/projects/hesuvi/) (for MME apps) or Dolby Access (for MSS apps) to virtualize surround.

+Perhaps of interest is [AAF Family DCH Audio](https://github.com/AAFOptimus/AAFFamilyDCHAudio) for Realtek  Audio Chips, which enables additional features like Dolby Home Theater.

 ## Neckband speakers